squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 == cache/log (Squid-1.x) ==
-This file has a rather unfortunate name.
-It also is often called the ''swap log''.
-It is a record of every cache object written to disk.
-It is read when Squid starts up to "reload" the cache.
-If you remove this file when squid is NOT running, you will effectively wipe out your cache contents.
-If you remove this file while squid IS running, you can easily recreate it.
-The safest way is to simply shutdown the running process:

-{{{
-% squid -k shutdown
-}}}
-This will disrupt service, but at least you will have your swap log back.
-Alternatively, you can tell squid to rotate its log files.
-This also causes a clean swap log to be written.

-{{{
-% squid -k rotate
-}}}
 For Squid-1.1, there are six fields:

 [1] '''fileno''': The swap file number holding the object data.
 This is mapped to a pathname on your filesystem.